kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Sexual arousal

 - I head off to France.
-- As soon as I'm out of Denia, the intensity of the sexual arousal drops off and then stops.
+- As soon as I'm out of Dénia, the intensity of the sexual arousal drops off and then stops.

 ## Conversation with the hacker

-- I travel to Lourdes and spend the whole summer in France up until 21st September when I return, via Madrid, to Denia.
+- I travel to Lourdes and spend the whole summer in France up until 21st September when I return, via Madrid, to Dénia.
 - I communicate with the hacker directly in the following way:
     - I add a message to my Twitter profile.
     - He replies in the profile message of a fake account.